JennEYoon/geo-ml/rainforest/explore21-conf/notes.md

  * Connet with recruited on LinkedIN.
 Say I will apply in a couple of months, Currently working on NICFI data deep learning project.
  * Career posts - currently listed Jobs in software and data science.
  * YouTube uploaded some videos.
 Check which ones.
+17 videos, short 20m, seems limited to 2 opening keynote addresses.
+Afternoon breakout sessions all missing.
+10/27/2021

 ----